Chronic traumatic encephalopathy: Signs and symptoms

 Symptoms of CTE, which occur in four stages, generally appear eight to ten years after an individual experiences repetitive mild traumatic brain injuries.

 First-stage symptoms are confusion, disorientation, dizziness, and headaches.
 Second-stage symptoms include memory loss, social instability, impulsive behavior, and poor judgment.
 Third and fourth stages include progressive dementia, movement disorders, hypomimia, speech impediments, sensory processing disorder, tremors, vertigo, deafness, depression and suicidality.

 Additional symptoms include dysarthria, dysphagia, cognitive disorders such as amnesia, and ocular abnormalities, such as ptosis.
 The condition manifests as dementia, or declining mental ability, problems with memory, dizzy spells or lack of balance to the point of not being able to walk under one's own power for a short time and/or Parkinsonism, or tremors and lack of coordination.
 It can also cause speech problems and an unsteady gait.
 Patients with CTE may be prone to inappropriate or explosive behavior and may display pathological jealousy or paranoia.

 Cause

-Most documented cases have occurred in athletes with mild repetitive head impacts (RHI) over an extended period of time.
+Most documented cases have occurred in athletes with mild repetitive head impacts (RHI) over an extended period.
 Evidence indicates that repetitive concussive and subconcussive blows to the head cause CTE.
-Specifically contact sports such as boxing, American football, Australian rules football, wrestling, mixed martial arts, ice hockey, rugby, and association football.
-In association football (soccer), whether this is just associated with prolific headers or other injuries is unclear as of 2017.
+In particular, it is associated with contact sports such as boxing, American football, Australian rules football, wrestling, mixed martial arts, ice hockey, rugby, and association football.
+In association football, whether this is just associated with prolific headers or other injuries is unclear as of 2017.
 Other potential risk factors include military personnel (repeated exposure to explosive charges or large caliber ordnance), domestic violence, and repeated impact to the head.
-The exact amount of trauma required for the condition to occur is unknown although it is believed that it may take years to develop.
+Although many military personnel are around blasts and explosions very often, it is very rare for these personnel to be diagnosed with CTE.
+Studies have shown that only 4.4% of deceased military veterans have been diagnosed with CTE.
+Exposure to blasts from explosives can produce symptoms of CTE.
+Another cause of CTE is an excessive buildup of misfolded Tau proteins, which set off a reaction that slowly kills the brain cells.
+The exact amount of trauma required for the condition to occur is unknown, although it is believed that it may take years to develop.